garado/garado/README.md

 █░█ █▀▀ █░░ █░░ █▀█    ▀█▀ █░█ █▀▀ █▀█ █▀▀ █
 █▀█ ██▄ █▄▄ █▄▄ █▄█    ░█░ █▀█ ██▄ █▀▄ ██▄ ▄
 ```

+I'm Alexis.
+I like embedded programming, robotics, and Linux.